mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 >
 >> Four hundred and four diseases break out all at once.
 They will be lucky if they’re not seeing off a dead monk in three days.
 (This question) is in the course of humanity and righteousness.

 “Four hundred and four diseases break out all at once.” *[Laughter.]* That means, all the suffering comes up.
 When you sit down, if you look around at the human world, immediately four hundred and forty things comes up.
 Don’t care about the numbers: more than four hundred.
-Thousands of diseases come up; all of your suffering comes up.
+Thousands of diseases come up.
+All of your suffering comes up.

 You see just one disease: “Why is practice [like] this?”
 But this is not [just] one; this is coming from ignorance.
 Do you remember ignorance?
 Ignorance has a thousand diseases, a thousand thousand.
 You don’t know what it is.

 The moment when this intendent first asks him, “How have you been?” – this is already a disease, [the] question.
 For Baso Zen Master, when the time comes to die, just to die.
 No way, so, he doesn’t care.

 The same applies to your practice: when you have to do [zazen](glossary#zazen), just sit down to do zazen.
 When someone comes [and asks], “What are you doing?
-Are you happy to do this?”
-This question is really ignorant, don’t you think so?
+Are you happy to do this?” – this question is really ignorant, don’t you think so?
 It is.
 It makes you sick.

 So, no way.
 When you have to sit, just sit.
 If you don’t like it, [then] get up, go out; you can do that.
-But even though you can go out, or you can come back, or you can go out, again and again – there is no basic solution for a human being.
+But even though you can go out, or you can come back, or you can go out again and again, there is no basic solution for a human being.
 The basic solution for a human being is very simple: when the time comes to sit, just sit down.
 When the time comes to live, to live under all circumstances.
 This is the basic solution.

 “Four hundred and four diseases break out all at once.
 They will be lucky if they are not seeing off a dead monk in three days.”

 You are a lucky person if you don’t crash during [zazen](glossary#zazen).
-If you have a question how ridiculous it is, you can’t stand up in such zazen, so it’s completely crashed.
+If you have a question [of] how ridiculous it is, you can’t stand up in such zazen, so it’s completely crashed.
 So it’s pretty easy to get out; that is really a dead monk.
 You perform a funeral service for the dead monk. *[He laughs.]* If still you can sit down there, you’re lucky, you are a lucky person.
 That’s why Engo says, “They will be lucky if they’re not seeing off a dead monk in three days.”
 Not three days; the number is dangerous, the number doesn’t matter. *Right now* – this is the question.
 Right now.

 “(This question) is in the course of humanity and righteousness.”

-Baso Zen Master doesn’t care whatever you say when he has to die.
+Baso Zen Master doesn’t care what you say when he has to die.
 If that is true, why did this intendent ask him, “How have you been?”
 It’s not necessary to say “how have you been”; let him go!
 But Engo says, “This is in the course of humanity and righteousness.”
 It’s just like a “good morning”.
-“Hello, how are you?
-Good morning.”
+“Hello, how are you?”
+“Good morning.”
 You cannot ignore this.
 “Hello, how are you?”
 “Good morning.”
 “Good afternoon.”
 “Good night.”
-T This is really humanity.
+This is really humanity.
 And also this is righteousness, in a sense.

 ##### 27:40